 I worked with Christina Nims in 2016.
 I first guided Chrissie in data digitalization of historic hydrogeologic testing data for Colorado.
 In addition, we worked on a research project studying historic groundwater level data in Boulder County, Colorado.

 Chrissie looked for trends in groundwater level changes from 1950 through 2016.
 She presented her work in the Showcase of Undergraduate Research in Hydrogeology at the Geological Society of America Annual Meeting and won an Honorable Mention for Undergraduate Research in Hydrogeology for her presentation.
-She is now working as a Research Technician in the Biomineralization Lab at Penn State.
+She worked as a Research Technician in the Biomineralization Lab at Penn State.
+She now is working on a graduate degree.